SexGenomicsToolkit/docs/html/_sources/radsex/usage.rst.txt

 ------------------------------------------------------------------------------------------------------------

-.. _distrib-usage:
+.. _radsex-usage-distrib:

 distrib
 -------

-Generate a table containing the distribution of markers between two groups of individuals defined in a :ref:`population-map`.
+Generate a table containing the distribution of markers between two groups of individuals defined in a :ref:`radsex-input-popmap`.

 **Command**